It's quick and easy to register for a member account

 If the builder is displaying the wrong star rating, inform our team by emailing us at info@hbf.co.uk, including:

+Star ratings last for one year.
 New star ratings are announced in March each year.

-While the HBF Star Awards are based on an overall annual score, we publish rolling 12-month rolling data quarterly.
+While the HBF Star Ratings are based on an overall annual score, we publish rolling 12-month rolling data quarterly.
 This enables home builders to monitor their performance and provides timely updates to home buyers.

 Annual star ratings are awarded in Spring each year.